RyanShahidi/Django-Nuxt-Docker-AWS-Cookiecutter/README.md

 ### 2) Initial configuration
 ___
-At default, the cookiecutter app includes the two environment files that are used by your app.
-These were not initially included in the .gitignore file to include them during generation to give default values and must be updated.
-In the .gitignore file, add the following info to prevent these from being in the git history:
+By default, the cookiecutter app includes the two environment files that are used by your app.
+These were not initially included in the .gitignore file to allow them to be created during generation and, subsequently, the .gitignore file must be updated.
+In the .gitignore file, add the following info to prevent these files from being in the git history:

 ```
 # Custom project files
 .env.dev
 .env.prod
 ```
 After adding these to the gitignore, it is highly suggested to start a git repo to track your changes.
 The app can now be built and run using docker-compose.
-A more detailed overview is in the generated readme file.
+A more detailed overview of different commands and the project structure is in the generated README file.

 ### 3) Common Error
 ___